scale-tone/az-func-as-a-graph/README.md

 `{output-file-name}` should be a file name with local path.
 * If its extension is `.svg`, the graph will be written to this file in SVG format.
 * If its extension is `.htm`, a static HTML page will be generated.
 The tool will also try its best to make that page *interactive*, so that e.g. when you click on a graph node, the relevant Function's source code is shown.
 [Here is an example of such a page](https://scale-tone.github.io/temp/WhatIfDemo-Functions.htm).
+If the project link contains a branch/tag, the links to sources will be relative to that branch/tag.

 `{html-template-name}` is an optional path to an HTML template to be used, when generating those HTML pages.
 If omitted, [this default one](https://github.com/scale-tone/az-func-as-a-graph/blob/main/graph-template.htm) will be used.